 - Demonstrated commitment to a career in community arts education: Successful applicants will demonstrate their commitment to community arts education (e.g., education, work, and volunteer experience) and goals for making a deeper contribution in the future.

 - Potential to be an active and engaged participant: A successful applicant must demonstrate a willingness to work with, learn from, and share with a diverse cohort of participants.

 Special efforts will be made to recruit a diverse cohort in terms of geography, ethnicity, gender, and professional background.

-Due to generous sponsor support, the $6,600 cost of the Institute has been considerably subsidized.
-Registration fees for 2018 are $2,200 for those from Guild member organizations and $2,600 for others.
-Registration fees cover:
+Thanks to generous sponsor support, the full $6,600 cost of the Institute has been considerably subsidized for participants.

 - Training materials